-Here's How Two Schools Have Made Free College Work — For Decades
+Here's How 2 Schools Have Made Free College Work — For Decades

 To cover costs without tuition revenue, Berea's board of trustees did something almost 100 years ago that impacts its financial situation today.
 In 1920, the board ruled that any unrestricted money given to the college would be invested in an endowment to grow over time.

-The endowment is now worth around $1.2 Billion, and profits from the investments cover a large portion of what it costs to educate more than 1,600 students.
+The endowment is now worth around $1.2 billion, and profits from the investments cover a large portion of what it costs to educate more than 1,600 students.

 Most students come from Appalachia.
 They all come from low-income families.
 And none pays for tuition.

 "A lot of people say, 'This has gotta be fake.'
 But I came here.
-And it's legit," says 22-year old Hollie Jameson, who is finishing a nursing degree.
+And it's legit," says 22-year-old Hollie Jameson, who is finishing a nursing degree.
 She's the first in her family to go to college.
 "I will leave in May of 2020 with a free education as an RN.
 Absolutely no debt."

 That's not normal.
-At least, not compared to her hometown friends.
+At least, not compared with her hometown friends.
 Jameson says, "I have friends in nursing schools here in Kentucky that say, 'Oh, my gosh, you're so lucky.
-Like, I already have $20,000 in debt and I'm where you are, and you have zero.'"
+Like, I already have $20,000 in debt and I'm where you are, and you have zero.' "

 It's all made possible by that endowment.

-Takeaway number one: If a college doesn't have one already, it should fund an endowment designed to reduce the cost of tuition.
+Takeaway No. 1: If a college doesn't have one already, it should fund an endowment designed to reduce the cost of tuition.

 Still, even with good investment decisions and some luck, it could take 50 to 75 years before an endowment completely offsets tuition revenue.